Y0Coss/docs-fork/pages/web_cloud/domains/faq_domain_dns/guide.en-gb.md

 In other words, A records are used for IPv4 addresses, while AAAA records are used for IPv6 addresses.
 Both types of records are used to direct traffic to a specific IP address, but they are used for different versions of the Internet protocol.

 Note that a domain can have both A and AAAA records, allowing it to be accessible on both IPv4 and IPv6 networks.
-This is known as "dual stack," a common practice for websites and services aiming to be accessible to users on both IPv4 and IPv6 networks.
+This is known as "dual stack", a common practice for websites and services aiming to be accessible to users on both IPv4 and IPv6 networks.

 > [!success]
 >